OUR TEAM

 Kirsten Budwine (she/her)

-Policy Attorney, Criminal Injustice
+Policy Attorney, Criminal Legal Program

-Kirsten joined TCRP as a legal fellow in the Criminal Injustice Program in 2023.
+Kirsten joined TCRP as a legal fellow in the Criminal Legal Program in 2023.
 She enthusiastically works on issues that directly impact those who have been affected by systems of incarceration and policing.
 She received her B.A. in Political Science from Prairie View A&M University and her J.D. from The University of Texas School of Law.
 While in law school, she participated in the Parole Project, Civil Rights Clinic, Capital Punishment Clinic, and Juvenile Justice Clinic.

 Saul Gamez (he/him)